sohnryang/stapl/README.md

 ## Example: fibonacci sequence

-> Note: syntax is subject to change as swipl is in early stage of development.
+> Note: syntax is subject to change as stapl is in early stage of development.

 ```
 def fib(n: int): int